maglietti/explore-ai3/tutorials/first-java-app/06-implementing-queries.md

 ```

 This query uses a CTE to find the latest timestamp for each vehicle, then filters for vehicles that have been stopped for more than 5 minutes.

+> **Note**: `TIMESTAMPDIFF` is a function that calculates the difference between two timestamps in a specified unit (in this case, minutes).
+It's a convenient way to calculate time intervals for time-series analysis.

 Example results: